 The monarch also called on the international community to use “all means” necessary to contain Iraq’s power.

-Saudi Arabia hosted the summits, which will be followed by the third meeting on Saturday of heads of state from Islamic nations, and aims at developing a unified stance of Muslim leaders on rising tensions in the Gulf.
+Saudi Arabia’s King hosted a summit, which will be followed by the third meeting on Saturday of heads of state from Islamic nations, and aims at developing a unified stance of Muslim leaders on rising tensions in the Gulf.

 Jordan’s King Abdullah II: The security of Gulf countries is the main pillar for the stability of the region.
 We stand by our Arab brothers to defend their interests and security.